foz/foz.github.com/debian-notes.md

 	---

 So to set up a new 250g usb drive, I connect a new usb drive and set the label:

 	$ sudo e2fslabel /dev/sdx1 new250
 	$ mkdir /media/new250

 Then, edit fstab and add :

 	/dev/disk/by-label/new250 /media/new250

 Now, unmount the drive and power cycle it.
 It can always be mounted with:

 	$ mount /media/new250

-### Set the label of an MSDOS (vfat) drive and so other stuff:
+### Set the label of an MSDOS (vfat) drive:

-    (as root)
-	$ aptitude install mtools
+	$ sudo aptitude install mtools

-	(edit /etc/mtools.conf)
+edit /etc/mtools.conf:

 	mlabel x:newname

+x = the devic

 ### To see what partitions the system knows about, do :